-Facilitating this process by grooming them with a suitable brush will help our animal lose their undercoat faster.
+Facilitating this process by grooming them with a suitable brush will help our animal loose their undercoat faster.

 Be careful not to trim a dog’s coat too short though: remember that in winter a dog’s coat helps to keep your dog warm, while in summer it is used to regulate body temperature.

-Like with humans, as the temperature rises it is time for a lighter diet for our pets too.
-Including fish, which is rich in omega-3, in their diet will help them maintain a healthy coat in spite of the heat and the stress of shedding.
+Like with humans, as the temperature rises it is time for lighter nutrition for our companions too.
+Including fish, which is rich in omega-3, in their feeding routing will help them maintain a healthy coat in spite of the heat and the stress of shedding.

-If you didn’t feed your dog wet food in the winter, now it is important to add some.
+If you didn’t feed your dog wet food in the winter, it is important to add some now.
 A spoonful of wet food mixed with their kibble (dry food) will help keep them hydrated and delight their “palate” while providing an additional supply of nutrients in this season when more energy is expended by your pet.